-- 44. (1) The Commissioner in Executive Council, on being satisfied that appropriate consultation has occurred and that the requirements of Article 32 of the Nunavut Land Claims Agreement have been fulfilled, may make regulations - (a) under subsection 1(1), identifying by class, condition or circumstance the situations in which a private sector body to which this Act would otherwise apply is or may be exempted; - (a.1) under paragraph 1(2)(c), respecting the circumstances or instances in which both Inuinnaqtun and Inuktitut must be used under this or any other Act; - (a.2) under subsection 3(1) as it applies to private sector bodies, in respect of a specified place, class, condition or circumstance, - (i) detail an obligation set out in section 3, - (ii) vary an obligation set out in section 3 and substitute a less onerous or different requirement for communication or services in the Inuit Language, or - (iii) waive an obligation set out in section 3; - (b) setting out the other services to the public referred to in paragraph 3(2)(c); - (c) setting out the other communications referred to in paragraph 3(3)(c); - (d) setting out the additional communications and services referred to in paragraph 6(e);
+- 44. (1) The Commissioner in Executive Council, on being satisfied that appropriate consultation has occurred and that the requirements of Article 32 of the Nunavut Agreement have been fulfilled, may make regulations - (a) designating the administrative head of a public agency referred to in the definition "administrative head" in subsection 1(1);

+- (a.1) under subsection 1(1), identifying by class, condition or circumstance the situations in which a private sector body to which this Act would otherwise apply is or may be exempted; - (a.2) excluding a public agency under subsection 1(1), where the public agency is established for purposes relating primarily to the heritage, cultural expression, strengthening or promotion of a single language or language community; - (a.3) under paragraph 1(2)(c), respecting the circumstances or instances in which both Inuinnaqtun and Inuktitut must be used under this or any other Act: - (a.4) under subsection 3(1) as it applies to private sector bodies, in respect of a specified place, class, condition or circumstance, - (i) detail an obligation set out in section 3, - (ii) vary an obligation set out in section 3 and substitute a less onerous or different requirement for communication or services in the Inuit Language, or - (iii) waive an obligation set out in section 3; - (b) setting out the other services to the public referred to in paragraph 3(2)(c); - (c) setting out the other communications referred to in paragraph 3(3)(c); - (d) setting out the additional communications and services referred to in paragraph 6(e); - (e) respecting any matter the Commissioner in Executive Council considers necessary to effect compliance with sections 8 to 12, including any matter required to ensure their efficient and effective implementation; - (f) respecting the performance of duties or the exercise of powers by the Inuit Ugausinginnik Taiguusiliuqtiit under this Act; - (g) deleted, 2nd Legislative Assembly, September 10, 2008;

-- (e) respecting any matter the Commissioner in Executive Council considers necessary to effect compliance with sections 8 to 12, including any matter required to ensure their efficient and effective implementation; - (f) respecting the performance of duties or the exercise of powers by the Inuit Uqausinginnik Taiguusiliuqtiit under this Act; - (g) deleted, 2nd Legislative Assembly, September 10, 2008; - (h) respecting any matter the Commissioner in Executive Council considers necessary to support the Minister's performance of duties and exercise of powers under this Act; and - (i) respecting any matter the Commissioner in Executive Council considers necessary to carry out the purposes and provisions of this Act.
+(g.1) respecting the establishment and maintenance of a register of persons or organizations under section 44.2;

+- (g.2) repealed, S.Nu.
+2009,c.11,s.15. - (h) respecting any matter the Commissioner in Executive Council considers necessary to support the Minister's performance of duties and exercise of powers under this Act; and - (i) respecting any matter the Commissioner in Executive Council considers necessary to carry out the purposes and provisions of this Act.